hassankhan/config/README.md

 [![Gitter][ico-gitter]][link-gitter]

-Config is a file configuration loader that supports PHP, INI, XML, JSON, and YML files and strings.
+Config is a file configuration loader that supports PHP, INI, XML, JSON, YML and Properties files and strings.

 ## Requirements